aarondewindt/ae4878_assignments/README.md

-# ae4878_assignments
-AE4-878 Mission Geometry and Orbit Design assignments
+# AE4-878 Mission Geometry and Orbit Design assignments
+This repository contains my assignments for the TU Delft AE4-878 course.

+## Repository structure
+The `ae4848`